sighupio/fury-kubernetes-monitoring/katalog/grafana/README.md

 ## Deployment

-You can deploy Grafana by running the following command in the root of the project:
+You can deploy Grafana by running the following command:

 ```shell
 kustomize build | kubectl apply -f -